Lutheran Hillside Village

 Pastor Paul Park has served at LHV since 2001, and has over 25 years in health care ministry.
 He received his Masters of Divinity from Lutheran Theological Seminary at Gettysburg, Pennsylvania.
 Reverend Park did his Chaplaincy Residency at Methodist Medical Center of Illinois in Peoria.
 He is a Board Certified Chaplain and a Clinical Member of the Association for Clinical Pastoral Education.
 Chaplain Park's wife Rosalie is also a part of the LHV team.
 She serves as Associate Director of Stewardship.
 They enjoy hiking, bicycling, and good jazz.

-Deacon Patrick Monroe is Chaplain for the Health Center at Lutheran Hillside Village (LHV).
+Pastor Patrick Monroe is Chaplain for the Health Center at Lutheran Hillside Village (LHV).
 Deacon Pat was consecrated as a Diaconal Minister in 2001, and has served at LHV since that time.
 He has over 14 years in health care ministry.
-Deacon Pat received his bachelor’s degree from the University of Illinois at Springfield; his master’s degree in theology from Lincoln Christian Seminary (LCS); and his Master of Divinity with an emphasis in Pastoral Counseling from LCS.
+Pat received his bachelor’s degree from the University of Illinois at Springfield; his master’s degree in theology from Lincoln Christian Seminary (LCS); and his Master of Divinity with an emphasis in Pastoral Counseling from LCS.
 Chaplain Monroe is a Licensed Clinical Professional Counselor, and a Board Certified Pastoral Counselor.
 Pat and his wife, Sandy, have four children and five grandchildren.
 They enjoy traveling, and soon will have visited all 50 states.
 Deacon Pat enjoys photography and is a self-professed “rock hound.”

 Chaplain Judy Coiner is the Bereavement Coordinator at Lutheran Hillside Village (LHV).
 She was commissioned as an Associate in Ministry in 2005, and has served at LHV since 2008.
 Chaplain Coiner has over 15 years of experience in pastoral care ministry.
 Chaplain Coiner received her bachelor’s degree in psychology from Oakland University, Rochester Hills, Michigan.
 She received her theological training with an emphasis in pastoral care at Mary Grove College in Michigan.
 Before joining the Spiritual Care Team at LHV, Judy had served in pastoral ministry in the parish setting.
 She finds that background is an excellent foundation for her current ministry of working with those who have experienced significant loss.
 She has two adult daughters.